HeadHodge/My-SmartHome-Projects/smartRemotes/README.md

 ### **How it Works:**

 smartRemotes is a collection of python coded modules called 'nodes'.
-Each node performs a single task and is designed to be easily loaded and run indepently of all other nodes.
+Each node performs a single task and is designed to be easily loaded and run independently of all other nodes.

 A node performs only one of these three tasks: